Posted on

 Statistics indicate that if done right, welcome emails are more likely to increase conversions compared to a promotional email.
 The survey suggests that a welcome email earns 320% more revenue.
 To add to this, there occurs a 196% surge in click rate and 86% open rates.

-One of the most effective ways to use welcome emails is to consider a series of welcome emails rather than just one.
+One of the most effective ways to use welcome emails is to opt for a series of emails rather than just sending one.
 This allows you to gradually introduce new subscribers to your brand and build a relationship with them over time.

 What makes welcome emails important?